-Board Approach
+Principal Activity and Board Approach

-Through supporting the charitable aims of Gavi, the Vaccine Alliance, IFFIm is a public benefit entity but does not work directly with the public and has no employees.
+IFFIm is a public benefit entity that meets its objectives through supporting the charitable aims of Gavi, the Vaccine Alliance ("Gavi").
+It does not work directly with the public and has no employees.
 As a registered charity, IFFIm directors promote the effective use of its resources for charitable purposes by providing services and facilities which assist Gavi.
 All applicable s.172 (1) matters are duties owed by each director personally.
 Board induction materials provided upon appointment include an explanation of directors' duties and the Companies Act 2006.

-In early 2019, the IFFIm board reviewed the requirements of section 172 of the Companies Act 2006 ahead of its obligation to report on compliance with that section in respect to the financial year ended 31 December 2019.
-The IFFIm board assessed current engagement activities between the board and its stakeholders, the ways the directors meet their obligations and their reporting obligations related to s.172 (1) matters.
-The IFFIm board agreed to consider the impact of its decisions on four identified key stakeholders in compliance with s.172 (1) matters.
+In relation to the Board's obligations to s.172 (1) matters, the Directors have agreed to consider the impact of its decisions on four identified key stakeholders.
 They are: investors, Grantors, the World Bank, and Gavi.
-The assessment demonstrated that the IFFIm board already engages with stakeholders by various means and addresses matters which concern them, both within the formal setting of the boardroom through reports and engagements that regularly precede board meetings, and other arrangements.

-The IFFIm board decided to give consideration of s.172 (1) matters in board meeting papers, encouraging authors to identify the interests of key stakeholders in the topic under discussion and clearly demonstrating how recommendations for decisions and requests for guidance put forward to the board have taken stakeholder interests and other s.172 (1) matters into account.
-Stakeholder interests were considered prior to principal decisions being taken by the IFFIm board, often with IFFIm's stakeholders routinely participating directly in IFFIm board meeting discussions.
+The Board engages with these stakeholders by various means and address matters which concern them, both within board meetings and through other reports and engagements.
+The Board gives consideration of s.172 (1) matters in board meeting papers, encouraging authors to identify the interests of key stakeholders in the topic under discussion and clearly demonstrating how recommendations for decisions and requests for guidance put forward to the Board have taken stakeholder interests and other s.172 (1) matters into account.
+Stakeholder interests are considered prior to principal decisions being taken by the Board, often with IFFIm's stakeholders routinely participating directly in board meeting discussions.